-While the coffee is brewing prepare the cream.
-The important thing to remember is that it needs to be thick pouring consistency.
+Prepare the cream.
+The important thing to remember is that it needs to be smooth, thick pouring consistency.

 When the coffee is ready combine the coffee, whisky and brown sugar, then very carefully pour the cream over the back of a teaspoon so that the cream sits on the top of the coffee, creating two layers of sinful deliciousness.
 Don't be afraid to try it, the spoon thing works, I promise!